domdfcoding/octocheese/README.rst

 This project is in a very early stage of development and as such probably should not be used.

-This is a GitHub action that copies package files from PyPI and adds them to the relevant tag in GitHub Releases.
+This is a GitHub action, Python package and command line script that copies distribution files from PyPI and adds them to the relevant tag in GitHub Releases.

 .. start shields